Spatio-Temporal Deep Learning-Based Undersampling Artefact Reduction for 2D Radial Cine MRI with Limited Data: Proposed Approach

+This graph is the Rips complex restricted to simplices of dimension at most $1$ \cite{ghrist}, Chapter 1.3.
+Let $\Pi(\op{G}_r(X))$ be the set of connected components of $\op{G}_r(X)$.
+Then, we can define where $\mathbb{F}_2$ is the field with two elements.
+For $0\leq r<r'$ we have a map $\Pi(\op{G}_r(\op{X}))\rightarrow\Pi(\op{G}_{r'}(\op{X}))$ which induces a map $H_0^r\rightarrow H_0^{r'}.$ The family of these maps is called the $0$-th persistent homology of $X$.
+A good visualization of persistent homology is the persistent barcode, see Figure \ref{connected_components}.
+For a real number $r>0$, the number of connected components of $\op{G}_r(X)$ is equal the number of intersections of the vertical line at $x=r$ with the barcodes, see Figure \ref{connected_components}.
+This is also the $0$-th Betti number $\beta_0$ of $\op{G}_r(X)$ which is a measure of complexity for $\op{G}_r(X)$, see \cite{ghrist}, Chapter 2.3.
+Hence, the faster the persistent barcode of a dataset $X$ decreases, the less complex the dataset is.

 By $\mathbf{x}_I, \mathbf{x}$ and $\mathbf{r}_I:=\mathbf{x}_I-\mathbf{x}$ we denote the vector representations of direct reconstruction from undersampled radially acquired data using a non-uniform fast Fourier transform approach (NUFFT), the ground truth reconstruction and the residual, respectively.
-Since our network reduces artefacts arising from the NUFFT reconstruction as a post-processing step, similar to denoising, we operate on the real-valued magnitude images.
+Since our network reduces artefacts arising from the NUFFT reconstruction as a post-processing step similar to denoising, we operate on the real-valued magnitude images.
+However, the method can also be applied to complex-valued images by treating real- and imaginary part separately.
 Note that, in order to keep notation as simple as possible, by abuse of notation, we do not explicitly distinguish between a spatio-temporal slice and a $2D$ frame, but the meaning of the symbols should easily emerge from the context.
 Therefore, in the spatio-temporal training scenario, $\mathbf{x}_I$ denotes a spatio-temporal slice extracted from an undersampled NUFFT reconstruction, $\mathbf{x}$ its corresponding artefact-free spatio-temporal slice and $\mathbf{r}_I$ its spatio-temporal residual.
 In the spatial training scenario, $\mathbf{x}_I$, $\mathbf{x}$ and $\mathbf{r}_I$ denote $2D$ frames.
 In the following, we compare the complexity of the manifolds given by the set of the ground truth images and their residuals in the spatial as well as in the spatio-temporal domain and denote them by $\mathcal{M}_{xy}^{\mathrm{img}}$, $\mathcal{M}_{xy}^{\mathrm{res}}$ and $\mathcal{M}_{xt,yt}^{\mathrm{img}}$, $\mathcal{M}_{xt,yt}^{\mathrm{res}}$.
-Note that, in contrast to \cite{han2016deep}, we find ourselves in the situation where spatio-temporal slices and spatial images do not have the same mathematical dimension, and therefore, in order to be able to compare the manifolds, we restrict our considerations to image patches of the same shape.
+Note that, in contrast to \cite{han2016deep}, we find ourselves in the situation where spatio-temporal slices and spatial images do not have the same mathematical dimension, and therefore, to be able to compare the manifolds, we restrict our considerations to image patches of the same shape.